bakNa2t/apptemp/README.md

 # Temterature converter web application
-* my first microApp based on HTML, CSS adn JavaScript
+* my first micro webApp based on HTML, CSS adn JavaScript
 * with elementary logic behind
 * a loop video is used to the background
 * a simple markup and a few style